mazode/Expense-Tracker/README.md

-# Expense Tracker App (In Progress)
+# Budget Tracker App (In Progress)

-A simple expense tracker application built with the MERN stack (MongoDB, Express.js, React, Node.js) to help users manage their expenses efficiently.
+A budget tracker application built with the MERN stack (MongoDB, Express.js, React, Node.js) to help users manage their income and expenses efficiently and visualize them with interactive charts.

 ### Current Progress